rpivo/react-vs-svelte-vs-vue/README.md

 npm install react-dom
 ```

 Both `react` and `react-dom` are needed to get up and running with an independent React project.
-The install process is relatively easy, though (negligibly) more complicated than Svelte and Vue.
+The install process is relatively easy, though slightly more complicated than Svelte and Vue in that two packages have to be installed rather than one (not much to complain about, but worth mentioning).

+In a way, though, the separation of `react` and `react-dom` shows one of the strong suits of the React ecosystem -- every piece of the toolchain is opt-in and not mandatory.
+React really has tried to build something that decouples all the pieces, allowing you to control how opinionated it is.

 Three non-React dependencies are also installed in the process.
 React's approach differs from Svelte and Vue -- Svelte's install adds a single `svelte` folder to node_modules, and Vue's install adds a single `vue` folder to node_modules.